Heat stroke in dogs is very serious and every dog owner should be aware of the causes, warning signs, and treatment for it.

 Our canine friends pant to keep their body temps regulated.
-However, there are times when a dog may not be able to keep his body temperature within normal boundaries or cool his body fast enough for his rapidly rising body temperature and a heatstroke occurs.
+However, there are those times when a dog may not be able to keep his body temperature within normal boundaries.
+If a dog cannot cool his body fast enough for his rapidly rising body temperature and a heatstroke occurs.

 In the early stages of a heatstroke, your dog will pant rapidly; have thick, ropey saliva; and have bright red gums.
 His body temperature will be between 104-106°F.

 As the body temperature climbs above 106°F, your pet will go into shock with subsequent organ shutdown.
 Time is of the essence!